 Far from being frightened by death, most Buddhist Thais are highly accepting of the end of life as the natural order of things and they view death as an opportunity to be reborn into a better place, one step closer to nirvana.
 There are other mummy monks on Samui and throughout Thailand, but Loung Pordang is among the most highly revered.

 Loung Pordang was born as Dang Piyasilo on Koh Samui in 1894 to a prominent family within the tight-knit island community.
-Like many Thai Buddhist men, Khun Dang ordained as a monk in his early 20s, where he spent two years at Wat Samret before disrobing and marrying a local woman, with whom he had 6 children.
+Like many Thai Buddhist men, Khun Dang ordained as a monk in his early 20s, where he spent 2 years at Wat Samret before disrobing and marrying a local woman, with whom he had 6 children.

 After spending some time in Bangkok, he returned to Koh Samui where it is believed that he did an intensive meditation session in Tham Yai (Big Cave), and lived out his days as a highly respected monk and abbot.
-In the week before his death, Loung Pordang, aged 79, stopped eating and speaking, and sat in a deep meditative state before his life slipped away.
+In the week before his death, Loung Pordang, aged 79, stopped eating and speaking and sat in a deep meditative state before his life slipped away.

 Aside from the Mummy Monk, Wat Khunaram is a fairly typical Buddhist temple, where local people come daily to make merit and pray.
 Amulets and other Buddhist artefacts may be bought, and visitors are welcome to join or observe the daily rituals and have a look around.

 The temple is open for visitors during daylight hours every day, and the best times to go are early morning or late afternoon when the temple is most active with merit-making and monk chanting activities.
 There is parking available on the temple grounds.